pstolarz/w1-gpio-cl/README.md

 If the module was compiled on the destination machine there is possible to install it into the modules destination directory by:

     sudo make install

 and uninstall by:

     sudo make uninstall

+If the module was cross-compiled, copy `w1-gpio-cl.ko` module into its destination location on the target machine (`/lib/modules/KERNEL_RELEASE/kernel/drivers/w1/masters`) and remake the kernel modules dependencies by `depmod`.

 **Loading**

-`w1-gpio-cl` module depends on the `wire` Linux module, therefore it must be loaded at first.
-To load the compiled module submit from the project directory:

-    sudo modprobe wire
-    sudo insmod ./w1-gpio-cl.ko MODULE_CONFIG
+    sudo modprobe w1-gpio-cl MODULE_CONFIG

 where the *MODULE_CONFIG* part specifies 1-wire bus master(s) configuration as described above.

-NOTE: If the module has been already installed there is sufficient to load it by:

-    sudo modprobe w1-gpio-cl MODULE_CONFIG

-and the `wire` module will be automatically loaded by `modprobe`.

 If you need to load the module automatically update `/etc/modules` appropriately.